-Muscari has thin, long leaves and lavender flowers while the Liriope spicata has narrow leaves and lilac flowers that grow in clusters
+Muscari has thinner leaves and longleaf and lavender flowers, while the Liriope spicata has narrow leaves and lilac flowers that grow in clusters.

-There is also a variegated variety called – Liriope muscari ‘Variegata’ suitable for growing in USDA Hardiness Zone: 6 – 11.
+A variegated Liriope variety is called – Liriope muscari ‘Variegata’ and is suitable for growing in USDA Hardiness Zone: 6 – 11.

-Liriope muscari is a great choice for growing in containers but excels when used in the landscape as a border or in large beds.
+Liriope muscari is an evergreen plant and a great choice for growing in containers, but it excels when used in the landscape as a ground cover, as a border plant, or in large beds.